-190-285 kHz

-285-435 kHz

-1030 MHz

-1030 MHz

-510-535 kHz

-1031-1087 MHz inclusive

-108.000-75.200 MHz

-1090 MHz

-1090 MHz

-1104-1146 MHz inclusive

-123.5875-128.8125 MHz

-1157-1213 MHz inclusive
+108.000-121.9375 MHz 1104-1146 MHz inclusive 123.5875-128.8125 MHz 1157-1213 MHz inclusive

-132.0125-137.000 MHz
+132.0125-137.000 MHz 5000-5250 MHz

 328.600-335.400 MHz

-The members of the AAG shall consist of the Federal Aviation Administration (FAA), the FCC, and the Departments of Air Force, Army, and Navy.
-The Federal Aviation Administration shall designate one of its employees as the Chairperson of AAG.
+The members of the AAG shall consist of the FAA, the FCC, Air Force, Army, and Navy together with such other members of the FAS as the AAG chairperson may hereafter designate.
+The FAA shall designate one of its employees as the Chairperson of AAG.
 Any matter not unanimously agreed shall be referred to the FAS for appropriate action.

-- d.
-The Military Assignment Group (MAG) is established under the cognizance of the NTIA IRAC Frequency Assignment Subcommittee (FAS) to provide guidance and procedures for the management of the 225.000-328.600 and 335.400-399.900 MHz frequency bands (hereafter referred to as "the MAG bands"), which are of primary concern to the military departments. - 1.
+- e.
+The Military Advisory Group (MAG), chaired by the Air Force, is established under the cognizance of the NTIA IRAC Frequency Assignment Subcommittee (FAS) to provide guidance and procedures for the management of the 225.000-328.600 and 335.400-399.900 MHz frequency bands (hereafter referred to as "the MAG bands"), which are of primary concern to the military departments. - 1.
 The MAG is responsible for determining whether or not applications for frequency assignments in the MAG bands should be approved by the NTIA.
 The MAG shall provide spectrum-related guidance for the services in these bands including the development, review, and recommendations to appropriate allotment plans.
-The MAG shall: - (a) Recommend and provide guidance and procedures to ensure the effective and efficient operation and management of spectrum-dependent devices that access the MAG bands; - (b) Be cognizant of the operational requirements of all stakeholders in the bands, especially the unique military tactical and training requirements; - (c) Manage assignments as they relate to the allotment plan for the MAG bands; - (d) Coordinate spectrum policy guidance involving the MAG bands with the members of the applicable NTIA subcommittees and ad hoc groups; - (e) Provide minutes of all MAG meetings to the FAS Chair, Secretary and representatives. - 2.
-In order to facilitate coordination and access to the MAG bands, and to minimize interference among electronic systems, the FAS and the MAG shall observe established coordination procedures. - 3.
-Meetings will be scheduled as required to successfully complete the assigned workload by established target dates. - 4.
-The MAG shall consist of one primary and one alternate member from the Army, Navy, Air Force and the Federal Aviation Administration (FAA).
-The Department of the Air Force, Air Force Spectrum Management Office (AFSMO) shall designate one of its employees as the MAG Chair.
-Personnel from other Department components or Federal agencies may participate in meetings, as authorized by the MAG Chair. - 5.
-Any matter not agreed upon may be referred to the FAS for appropriate action.
+The MAG shall: - (a) Recommend and provide guidance and procedures to ensure the effective and efficient operation and management of spectrum-dependent devices that access the MAG bands; - (b) Be cognizant of the operational requirements of all stakeholders in the bands, especially the unique military tactical and training requirements; - (c) Manage assignments as they relate to the allotment plan for the MAG bands; - (d) Coordinate spectrum policy guidance involving the MAG bands with the members of the applicable NTIA subcommittees and ad hoc groups; - (e) Provide minutes of all MAG meetings to the FAS Chair, the Secretary and representatives. - 2.
+In order to facilitate coordination and access to the MAG bands, and to minimize interference among electronic systems, the FAS and the MAG shall observe established coordination procedures.